ghgalal/Orchestrate/README.md

 ### Install the node feature discovery
 - Go to the operator hub from the console
-- search for node feature discovery and install the Redhat operator, not the community operator
+- search for Node Feature Discovery Operator and install the Redhat operator, not the community operator
 - Install the operator
 - Wait for it to become ready